ConPaaS-team/conpaas/docs/installation.rst

 Director database
 -----------------
-The ConPaaS Director uses a sqlite database to store information about registered users and running services.
+The ConPaaS Director uses a SQLite database to store information about registered users and running services.
 It is not normally necessary for ConPaaS administrators to directly access such a database.
 However, should the need arise, it is possible to inspect and modify the database